GarrettPauley/FunctionalJava/notes.md

 Fly::land

 What's happening?
-	"FastFly::takeOff" is printed from the call to  seaPlane.takeOff() SeaPlane implements FastFly and Sail.
+	"FastFly::takeOff" is printed from the call to `seaPlane.takeOff()` SeaPlane implements FastFly and Sail.
-	So it 'sees' the default method `takeOff` in the `FastFly` interface
+	So it 'sees' the default method `takeOff` in the `FastFly` interface `FastFly` carries forward the default methods from its supertype, `Fly`.
+	Additionally, it overrides the default method `takeOff` in the supertype.

+	"Vehicle::turn" is printed from the call to `seaPlane.turn()` the supertype' implementation of the `turn` method is used

+	The compiler forces us to implement the `cruise` function in `SeaPlane` becuase the defulat implementaions in the interfaces `FastFly` and `Sail` conflict.